 Lavender Essential oil: Soothes skin irritations.

-Melaleuca Essential Oil: Renowned for its rejuvenating and cleaning effect on the skin.
+Melaleuca Essential Oil: Renowned for its rejuvenating and cleansing effect on the skin.

-Peppermint Essential Oil: Promotes healthy respirtory and clear breathing.
+Peppermint Essential Oil: Promotes healthy respiratory and clear breathing.
 Smells great when used for topical creams.

 Not all essential oils are created equal.
-Please do your research before using most brnads.
+Please do your research before using most brands.
 You can read here why I chose doTerra essential oils for my family.

-I used a wide mouth mason jar to make it easier to reach to the bottom of the jar as the body butter cream depleated.
+I used a wide-mouth mason jar to make it easier to reach the bottom of the jar as the body buttercream depleted.

 - 1/2 cup cocoanut oil